Undergraduate Admission Procedures for Degree-Seeking Students

 - Admission to Specific Undergraduate Programs

-Students should provide a transcript evaluation form (available in the Admissions Office) or a transcript of all courses taken at the high school level.
+Students should provide a transcript of all courses taken at the high school level.
+Contact the Admissions Office if you are in need of a transcript template.
 Students should submit transcripts of any courses taken at a traditional high school and may also submit a portfolio to describe their high school education.

-Students who intend to transfer to Colorado Mesa University should contact the Center for Transfer Services, within the Admissions Office, for help with the admissions and evaluation processes.
-Transfer students may be admitted into most baccalaureate degree programs if they are in good standing at another regionally accredited college or university and have a total minimum cumulative grade point average (GPA) of 2.4 for 24 or more college-level semester credit hours.
-In calculating the cumulative admission grade point average, Colorado Mesa University will compute a transfer GPA based on prior college transcript(s) including all college-level courses attempted, but excluding courses completed while in high school.
+Students who intend to transfer to Colorado Mesa University should contact the Admissions Office for help with the admissions and evaluation processes.
+Transfer students may be admitted into most baccalaureate degree programs if they are in good standing at another regionally accredited college or university and have a total minimum cumulative grade point average (GPA) of 2.4 for 24 or more semester credit hours.
+In calculating the cumulative admission grade point average, Colorado Mesa University will compute a transfer GPA based on prior college transcript(s) including all courses attempted.
 If the student has attended more than one prior institution, the GPA of each is combined for a total cumulative admission GPA.
-For students seeking a baccalaureate degree, with less than 24 transfer credit hours, it is recommended they meet HEAR recommendations as outlined in the HEAR section of this catalog.
+For students seeking a baccalaureate degree with less than 24 transfer credit hours, an admission decision will be based on the applicant's high school transcripts and it is recommended they meet HEAR recommendations as outlined in the HEAR section of this catalog.

 Transfer students who are on probation or suspension from another college or university, or have a cumulative grade point average of less than 2.4, will not be admitted into a baccalaureate degree program but may enroll in Western Colorado Community College.
 Transfer students who are on probation or suspension from another college may be placed on probation at Colorado Mesa University.

 An official evaluation of transfer courses is made once the student is fully admitted.
 Credit evaluations are completed in the Registrar’s Office, with the assistance of academic department heads.

 Also see Admission of Transfer Students for more details.